ariankordi/FFL.js/README.md

 ## TODO

-I apologize in advance for the enormous library in one file, I was under pressure by myself to get this out unpolished.

-#### Severe
+The big one is that the library needs to be modularized.

 * End use of globals, pass instances around:
   - window.Module (Emscripten module)